-- A. THAT report titled OPD 23-39 Water and Wastewater Master Plan County of Oxford Review (by the Town of Tillsonburg) be received as information; and - B. THAT staff be directed to issue comments as identified for public record through the County of Oxford's Water and Wastewater Master Plan public commentary process for official record.
+- A. THAT report titled OPD 23-39 Water and Wastewater Master Plan County of Oxford Review (by the Town of Tillsonburg) be received as information; and - B. THAT staff be directed to issue comments as identified for public record through Water and Wastewater Master Plan public commentary process for official record.

-At the Town Council's regular meeting on August 14, 2023, the Director of Public Works from Oxford County, presented to Town Council a DRAFT 2024 Water and Wastewater Master Plan as prepared by R.V.
+At the August 14, 2023, the Director of Public Works from Oxford County, presented to Town Council a DRAFT 2024 Water and Wastewater Master Plan as prepared by R.V.
 Anderson Associates Limited; subsequently, Town Council passed the following resolution: